Aadarshjha99/30daysofDSA/README.md

-This repository contains all the questions that i have attempted in my DSA journey.
+This repository contains all the questions that i have completed during my #30daysofDSAChallenge.